AndreWongZH/ip/docs/README.md

 #### Format:

 - The date can be replaced with `today` to set date to today's date at 2359
+- Task that are similar will not be added again
+    - todo will compare with all the other descriptions of todo tasks
+    - deadline will compare with all the other descriptions and date time of deadline tasks
+    - event will compare with all the other descriptions and date time of event tasks

 `todo <TASK>`